TA2k/ioBroker.syrconnectapp/README.md

 ## syrconnectapp adapter for ioBroker

-Adapter for SYR Connect App
+Adapter for SYR Connect App.
+The adapter can fetch all information/statistics and can control all configuration of the syr connect device.

 Current Values:
 syrconnectapp.0.project.deviceid.status